OfirPeer07/AWS-API_Gateway-Lambda-SNS/README.md

 ![This is image](https://i.postimg.cc/s25KJTJQ/Create-Topic-SNS.jpg)

 After we created a topic, we have to go to "Subscriptions" and click on "Create subscription".
-Then we have to choose a name to "Topic ARN" (my topic arn called "Calc2Parameters").
+Then select your "Topic ARN".
 In "Protocol" select the "Email" option and in "Endpoint" fill your email.
+You can leave all the other options at default and click on "Create subscription".

 ![This is image]()